Matthew 5:16 Let your light so shine before men, that they may see your good works and glorify your Father in heaven.

 I absolutely love this time of year and yet I find that if we aren’t careful we can hustle and bustle our way right through the holidays and then wonder how we find ourselves in the middle of January.

-This is supposed to be a time to remember the Love of God for us and how He cared enough to send His son Jesus to live and love and die for our sin.
+This is supposed to be a time to remember the Love of God for us and how He cared enough to send His son Jesus to live and love and die for our sins.
 We are supposed to be celebrating His birth, but if we aren’t careful we leave Him out of the entire celebration as we lose ourselves in the process instead of the celebration!
-Slow down, take the time to reflect on why you are doing what you are doing.
+Slow down, and take the time to reflect on why you are doing what you are doing.
 Make sure that you are remembering Who and why you are celebrating!
 Show God’s love to those around you!
 Have fun!
 Everything doesn’t have to be “perfect”!
-At the end of the day, what will be the most important thing you can do that will have a lasting impact.
-What will you look back on and smile about when you get to the “middle of January”, knowing that, “that reflected the true meaning of Christmas”.
+At the end of the day, what will be the most important thing you can do that will have a lasting impact?
+What will you look back on and smile about when you get to the “middle of January”, knowing that, “that reflected the true meaning of Christmas”?

 No matter where you are this holiday season, I would like to encourage you to let your light shine!
 Remind yourself of Who you are celebrating!
 Allow His love to shine through you so others can see Him!
 Focus on Him and honor Him as you celebrate so all you do will have a lasting impact and will draw others to Him!
-Take the time to soak in how much He loves you and cares about you.

-Quote: “There is a time to let things happen and a time to make things happen.”
+“There is a time to let things happen and a time to make things happen.”
 Hugh Prather